Tracheostomy

 -

-Paralysis of the muscles that affect swallowing
+Paralysis of the muscles that cause swallowing

 Paralysis